ranaabarghout/ranaabarghout/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on applying deep learning techniques to genome-scale models!
-- 🌱 I’m currently learning more about generative ML methods (diffusion models, transformers, etc!)
+- 🌱 Also learning more about generative ML methods (diffusion models, transformers, etc!)
 - 💬 Ask me about ML in metabolic engineering!
 - 📫 How to reach me: X (rana_barghout) or email!